varsharathore16/mlh-portfolio-site/README.md

 To make a copy of the Flask website, just use [generate your own here](https://github.com/MLH-Fellowship/flask-blog/generate).

-You don't need to submit any pull requests to this repository.
-This is just a template to help you get started

 ## Installation

 Make sure you have python3 and pip installed